autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/staking/intro.md

 ### Folder structure

-Starting with Gemini 3h, **Autonomys Node** will create the following directory structure:
+Starting with Gemini 3h, the **Autonomys Node** will create the following directory structure:

 - subspace-node/db
 - subspace-node/domains/0/keystore